-On September 12, 2022, Aon Corporation and Aon Global Holdings plc co-issued \$500 million of 5.00% Senior Notes due September 2032.
+On September 12, 2022, Aon Corporation, a Delaware corporation, and Aon Global Holdings plc, a public limited company formed under the laws of England and Wales, both wholly owned subsidiaries of the Company, co-issued \$500 million of 5.00% Senior Notes due September 2032.
 The Company intends to use the net proceeds from the offering for general corporate purposes.